Coronavirus (COVID-19), physical distancing and self-isolation: teenage feelings

 You might be feeling stressed or upset about the situation yourself – that’s natural.
 If you can, try to take a few deep breaths before you talk.
 This can help you feel calmer.

 3. Find out what your child knows about physical distancing and self-isolation

-It’s a good idea to start by asking your child what he knows about the situation and whether he has any questions.
+It’s a good idea to start by asking your child what they know about the situation and whether they have any questions.
 For example:

 - ‘Yes, everyone needs to stay at home now.
 Do you understand why we have these new restrictions?’

 - ‘I saw you watching that news report about department stores closing.
 Do you understand why that’s happening?’

 - ‘That’s right.
 People returning from overseas are being quarantined in city hotels.
 What do you think about that?’